-The CoC is coordinating with local NSP initiatives through the NC Interagency Council for Coordinating Homeless Programs, the Governor's Office of Economic Recovery and Investment, and the Division of Community Assistance.
-CoC leadership has educated CoC agencies about NSP, HUD VASH and CDBG-R opportunities.
-Local CoC member agencies are coordinating with NSP initiatives in their communities.
+The CoC is coordinating with other housing initiatives through the NC Interagency Council for Coordinating Homeless Programs, the Governor's Office of Economic Recovery and Investment, and the Division of Community Assistance.
+CoC leadership has educated CoC agencies about NSP, HUD VASH and CDBG opportunities.
+All recovery funds have been committed and most have been spent.
+Local CoC member agencies coordinated with NSP initiatives in their communities.
 Local members in HUD VASH areas coordinate with the Housing Authorities and VA in their communities to ensure a comprehensive system of housing and services for persons receiving HUD VASH assistance.
-The CoC has coordinated with the Interagency Council for Coordinating Homeless Programs, the Governor's Focus on Veterans, the Consolidated Planning process, and the CDBG and NSP administrators to encourage several activities, not limited to: 1) using NSP rehabbed homes available for rental units as sites for HPRP permanent rental housing; 2) identifying NSP neighborhoods as locations for HPRP outreach; 3) using CDBG or CDBG-R renovated rental housing as possible sites for HPRP permanent rental housing; 4) using HUD-VASH vouchers as permanent housing resources for homeless veterans served through the CoC.
+The CoC has coordinated with ICCHP, the Governor's Focus on Veterans, the Consolidated Planning process, and the CDBG and NSP administrators to encourage several activities, not limited to: 1) using NSP rehabbed homes available for rental units as sites for HPRP permanent rental housing; 2) identifying NSP neighborhoods as locations for HPRP outreach; 3) using CDBG or CDBG-R renovated rental housing as possible sites for HPRP permanent rental housing; 4) using HUD-VASH vouchers as permanent housing resources for homeless veterans served through the CoC.
+In the few areas where ARRA funds are still available, CoC members are continuing to be educated about how to make referrals and access funding.